standout/consense/README.md

-# Consent
+# Consense
 A rails engine made for giving consent!

 ## Installing
 Add this to your gemfile: `gem 'consent_prompt', path: 'path/to/consent'`

-To mount the engine add this to your *config/routes.rb* file: `mount ConsentPrompt::Engine, at: "/consent"`
+To mount the engine add this to your *config/routes.rb* file: `mount Consense::Engine, at: "/consense"`

 Run `rake consent:install:migrations && rake db:migrate`, to import necessary migrations.